PrimaveraDeveloper/elevation/README.md

 ## Contributing and Feedback

 Contribution is limited to the INT.BIZ, INT.CORE and INT.CORE2 teams.

-Any problem found in the documentation or any other suggestion should be reported  [**here**](https://tfs.primaverabss.com/tfs/P.TEC.Elevation/Elevation3/INT-FW?activeDashboardId=2e64cacd-a914-49a1-b029-f846d0d6b9bc) .
+Any problem found in the documentation or any other suggestion should be reported to those Teams.
 <br/><br/>

 ## License